Star Riders

 Star Riders (ISBN 2-921573-10-5) is a comedy science fiction role-playing game designed by Hans Guévin and published by Ianus Games in 1993.

+Gameplay

 Star Riders uses the game system developed for Teenagers from Outer Space to parody the genre of space opera.

 Star Riders takes place in and near the Dodourunrun Conundrum Empire, an interstellar nation that attempted to simplify space travel by moving the stars of the Known Universe into a more convenient pattern.
 In doing so, the Empire misplaced the planet Earth, causing great distress among the many young adults (human and alien) who considered Earth the "coolest place in the Known Universe."
 Player characters in the game are "star riders" who travel the universe attempting to locate the lost Earth.